AB0823/CODSOFT/README.md

 **Password Generation**: Upon clicking the "Generate Password" button, a password of the specified length is randomly generated using a combination of letters (both uppercase and lowercase), digits, and punctuation.

 **User Interaction**: The user can click the "Accept" button to display a message indicating that their input has been accepted.
 Additionally, the "Reset" button clears all the input fields.

+**Quiz Game**

+This is a simple quiz application built using Tkinter in Python.
+It allows users to go through a series of questions with multiple-choice answers, tracks their score, and provides feedback on correctness.
+The user can navigate between questions using "Next" and "Previous" buttons until they complete the quiz.
+Upon completion, the application displays the user's final score.
+The GUI is designed to be intuitive and user-friendly, enhancing the quiz-taking experience.